bingyangchen/KM-software/System Design/System Design 101.md

 1. A client enters the password.
 2. The system fetches the corresponding salt from the database.
 3. The system appends the salt to the password and hashes it.
-Let’s call the hashed value H1.
+Let's call the hashed value H1.
 4. The system compares H1 and H2, where H2 is the hash stored in the database.
 If they are the same, the password is valid.

 ### Explaining JSON Web Token (JWT) to a 10 year old Kid